designeerlabs/discord-vr/README.md

 If you are not in a channel, you will join the one you click on

-If you are already in a channel, you must be in said channel for the voice data to appear
+If you are already in a channel, you must be in the selected channel for the voice data to appear

 --